saumya1904/AtliQ-Grand-Hotel-Chain-Revenue-Management-Dashboard/README.md

 # AtliQ Grand Hotel Chain - Revenue Management Dashboard
-This project focuses on building an insightful dashboard for the Revenue Management team at AtliQ Grand, a luxury hotel chain.
+This project focuses on building an insightful dashboard for the Revenue Management team at AtliQ Grand, a luxury hotel chain with a presence across India, boasting over 20 years of excellence in the hospitality industry.
 The dashboard provides key insights into revenue trends and helps the management team identify opportunities for optimizing performance.
 ## 🛠 Tools & Database
 •	Visualization Tool: Power BI <br />
 •	Data Source: Excel <br />